derekenos/derekenos.com-generator/README.md

 }
 ```

-Like images, videos are expected to have a name that conforms to a template, defined by [normalized_video_filename_template](https://github.com/derekenos/derekenos.com-generator/blob/dc888fb0eee1d02860b87d82dc3cec48eb3f6dd9/context.json#L83), like:
+Like images, videos are expected to have a name that conforms to a template, as defined by [normalized_video_filename_template](https://github.com/derekenos/derekenos.com-generator/blob/dc888fb0eee1d02860b87d82dc3cec48eb3f6dd9/context.json#L83), like:
 ```
 {item_name}-{asset_id}-original{extension}
 ```